Barbara Gittings: Legacy

 In 2006, Gittings and Frank Kameny received the first John E. Fryer, M.D.
 Award from the American Psychiatric Association.

 In October 2006, the Smithsonian Institution acquired a sign she carried in her picketing in 1965, donated by Frank Kameny.

 Barbara Gittings at UCLA on November 17, 2006.

 In 2007, readers of The Advocate included Gittings on a list of their 40 favorite gay and lesbian heroes.

-Gittings and her partner Kay Tobin Lahusen donated copies of some materials and photographs covering their activism to the Cornell University Library's Rare and Manuscript Collections.
 In 2007, Lahusen donated their original papers and photographs to the New York Public Library.

 The University of Massachusetts Amherst Department of Special Collections and University Archives received a donation of over 1,000 of Gittings' and Lahusen's books in 2007, named the Gittings-Lahusen Gay Book Collection.

 On October 1, 2012, the city of Philadelphia named a section of Locust Street "Barbara Gittings Way" in Gittings' memory.

 Also in 2012, she was inducted into the Legacy Walk, an outdoor public display which celebrates LGBTQ history and people.

 In 2016, a historical marker in remembrance of her was erected in Philadelphia, at the intersection of South 21st Street and Locust Street, by the Pennsylvania Historical and Museum Commission.

 In June 2019, Gittings was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument.